bonniesimon/college-graph-logseq/pages/CN module 6.md

 				- So we need to group number of bytes into packet called segment.
 				- TCP adds header to each segment and delivers the segment to the IP layer for transmission.
 				- The segments are encapsulated in an IP datagram.
-		- Full Duplex communication
-		  collapsed:: true
-			- TCP offers full duplex service
-			- Data can flow in both directions at the same time.
-			- Each TCP has a sending and receiving buffer
-			- and segments move in both directions
 		- Connection oriented service
 		  collapsed:: true
 			- When data is to be exchanged between two processes